NerminPh/option-tree/readme.txt

 * Added Background option type.
 * Added Typography option type.
 * Added CSS option type.
-* Better looking selects with 1=Yes,2=No where '1' is the value and 'Yes' is the text in the select.
+* Better looking selects with 1=Yes,2=No where '1' is the value and 'on' is the text in the select.
 * Made the AJAX message CSS more prominent.
 * functions.load.php will now only load option type functions if viewing an OT admin page.
 * Deregistered the custom jQuery UI in the 'Cispm Mail Contact' plugin when viewing an OptionTree page.